redhat-openinfra-lab/openinfra-docs/docs/OCPBaremetalPI.md

     [kni@bootstrap GoodieBag]$
     ```

 8. Create a pull-secret.txt file.
-In a web browser, navigate to [Install OpenShift on Bare Metal with user-provisioned infrastructure](https://cloud.redhat.com/openshift/install/metal/user-provisioned), in the *Pull Secret* section, click the *Copy pull secret* link.
+In a web browser, navigate to <a href="https://cloud.redhat.com/openshift/install/metal/user-provisioned" target="_blank"> Install OpenShift on Bare Metal with user-provisioned infrastructure</a>, in the *Pull Secret* section, click the *Copy pull secret* link.

     ![CopyPull Screenshot](images/hextupleo-copypullsecret.png)